Note: The Summary table

 In the best case, there would be no kind of contradiction between those “parts”.

 Doesn't the spirit eventually determine the personality and not the genes?
-Fanatic ideologies that took millions of lives; children of Nazis, such as the son of Nazi Borman and others, who lived in an absolute different way than their parents, are important examples of the power of negative and positive mindsets, that cannot be explained with the genes alone.
+Fanatic ideologies that took millions of lives; children of Nazis, such as the son of Nazi Borman and others, who lived in an absolutely different way than their parents, are important examples of the power of negative and positive mindsets, that cannot be explained with the genes alone.

 (See also later on connections of body, soul and spirit).